Malampa Province in Vanuatu

 includes the islands of Malekula, Ambrym & Paama.

-For travellers Malampa offers a unique combination of active volcanoes and guided treks,
+For travellers Malampa offers a unique combination of active volcanoes, guided treks,

 and a rich cultural experience of kastom dance and art.